HartisanBUAA/Camereon-Model-Tracker/README.md

 - For iOS devices, most of them in recent years with ARKit are supported.
 - For Android devices, ARCore support is required, please see the official [device support list](https://developers.google.cn/ar/devices?hl=zh-cn).
 For those devices that are not on the list, there are some [tricks](https://www.getdroidtips.com/enable-arcore-android-smartphones/) to support ARCore.
 - For Microsoft Hololens, only the second generation is supported.
+- For devices on other platforms such as Windows, Linux, and MacOS, custom adaptation based on the underlying core is required.
+Please contact us.

 ### Software
 - ARFoundation 5.1.0